GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 	ingress-nginx   LoadBalancer   10.7.252.85   35.188.177.209   80:30723/TCP,443:32122/TCP   2m

 Also check to see that the Ingress Resource now has an IP address, which is different from the Ingress Controller EXTERNAL IP address shown above.
+Run the following command:

 	kubectl get ingress

 	NAME               HOSTS     ADDRESS          PORTS     AGE
 	ingress-resource   *         35.224.254.160   80        12m`

-# Test ingress and default backend
+# Test Ingress and default backend

-We should now be able to access the web application by going to the EXTERNAL-IP address of the nginx ingress controller (from the output above).
+You should now be able to access the web application by going to the EXTERNAL-IP address of the Nginx ingress controller (from the output above).

 ![image](https://github.com/ameer00/community/blob/master/tutorials/nginx-ingress-gke/Kuard-ingress.png)

-To check if the _default-backend_ service is working properly, access any path (other than the default path / defined in the ingress resource) and ensure you receive a 404 message.
+To check if the _default-backend_ service is working properly, access any path (other than the default path `/` defined in the Ingress Resource) and ensure you receive a 404 message.
 For example:

 	http://external-ip-of-ingress-controller]/test

-You should get the following message
+You should get the following message:

 	404 page not found